Top Tier: 1948 Chrysler Town & Country Convertible – SOLD!

 The Lou Constabile YouTube Channel features a review of a similar 1948 Chrysler Town & Country convertible:

 It’s clear from the excellent pictures provided this 1948 Chrysler Town & Country convertible is a finely restored example that can easily win you a wall full of trophies should you decide to show it next season at car shows.
 Even better is the fact that the vast majority of Concours-level detailing appears to have already been performed.

-If you are serious about buying this Town & Country, you can start the conversation only by calling the seller at (406) 250-7003.
+If you are serious about buying this Town & Country, you can start the conversation by following the contact instructions provided in their Craigslist ad.
 When you connect, please remember to mention you saw their restored Chrysler Woodie convertible featured here on GuysWithRides.com.
 Good luck with the purchase!

 Here’s the seller’s description:

 Show or go: What would you do with this restored 1948 Chrysler Town & Country convertible for sale?
 Please comment below and let us know!